 My transportation-themed key holder features a VW bug cut from a vinyl record album!
-I found some inspiring ideas on what to do with scratched record albums on Pinterest (search vinyl record art and you’ll see loads of ideas).
-Given my husband’s love of all things Volkswagen, I thought it would be a fun challenge to try out a VW Beetle with its curvy iconic shape.
+I found some inspiring ideas on what to do with scratched record albums on Pinterest.
+Search vinyl record art and you’ll see loads of ideas!
+Given Hubs’ love of all things Volkswagen, I thought it would be a fun challenge to try out a VW Beetle with its curvy iconic shape.

 If you don’t have a scratched album – or still love to listen to yours – check out a local second hand store.
-The Juice Newton record I used was found at my local Value Village for only $1 – ironic because one of hub’s friends from his beer brewing days nicknamed him ‘Juice’.
-Once all the elements were cut away, you can still see ‘Juice’ on the album
+The Juice Newton record I used was found at my local Value Village for only $1.
+Once all the elements were cut away, you can still see ‘Juice’ on the album.
+Fitting because one of Hub’s friends from his beer brewing days nicknamed him ‘Juice’

 Shown below are the items to create the key holder (missing is the double face tape!):

-If you’re interested in trying out this project, I’ve included jpeg files of the beetle and stoplight clipart that I used below.
-Since the record album was 12″ wide, I brought the graphic into Powerpoint and set it to print on legal sized paper.
-I then enlarged the clipart to 12″ in width so it would span the entire vinyl album.
+Since the record album is 12″ wide, I scaled the clipart to that size in Powerpoint and set it to print on legal sized paper.
 As you’ll see in the final reveal, I used a mirror image of the clipart shown below.

 Emboss Copper Foil

-I marked around the outline and used tin snips to cut it out of the copper sheet.
+I marked the stoplight pattern and used tin snips to cut it out of a copper sheet.
 Then I put the piece over a rubber pad and used various embossing tools to score the lines and emboss the detail.

 Some elements I embossed on the front of the copper and others I did on the back.
 For instance, the centre where the ‘lights’ are is embossed into the rubber pad from the front so the detail looks concave.
 The ‘wings’ of the piece are embossed on the back so that they stand proud and give the piece dimension.